ashandelle/rust-nd-wireframe/README.md

 ## rotations.txt
 - every line is a plane of rotation.
-- first two numbers are the axes, last number is 0 for a camera space rotation and 1 for an object space rotation.
+- first two numbers are the axes
+- third number is 0 for a camera space rotation and 1 for the saved camera space rotation.
+- fourth number (optional) is the fraction of a full turn it rotates.
+1 is 360 degrees, 2 is 180 degrees, 3 is 120 degrees, etc.

 ## motion.txt
 - first line is the position of the object initially. if it's too short, don't worry, the axes after just won't be set, it won't crash.